ac-anthonycortes/Recommendation-Report/README.md

 | Analysis |

 The analysis was conducted using Python, specifically the Pandas library.
 I examined the data from various angles, including:
-Temporal trends
+Temporal trends,
-Customer behavior
+Customer behavior,
-Product performance
+Product performance,
-Regional variances
+Regional variances,
 Impacts of different shipping modes

 | Key Findings |